-Records Management assists University of Denver staff and faculty in ensuring that records needed to meet the University's operational, legal and regulatory requirements are managed in compliance with University policy.
-Our department assists by:
+Enterprise Risk Management (ERM) assists University of Denver staff and faculty meet the University's operational, legal and regulatory requirements and stay in compliance with University policy.

 Maintaining the University's Records Retention Schedule

 Monitoring and researching legal requirements related to record-keeping

 Assisting with records reviews, inventories and assessments in partnership with Records Management Liaisons

 Assessing units' records management systems and practices

 Supporting Continuity of Operations planning for Vital Records